Collaborative Lead Group

 Daniel Morrison is a Noongar/Yamitji man from Perth Western Australia.
 He’s a family man with a partner and two children.
 Daniel is currently the Chief Executive Officer at Wungening Aboriginal Corporation based in Perth.By growing the organisation and expanding its focus and access Wungening has increased choices for Aboriginal people.

 Michael is the CEO of St Patrick’s Community Support Centre, and has had over 20 years of association with St Patrick’s and the sector.
 Michael works to break down the stereotypes surrounding homelessness in WA; engaging all sectors of our community including business and government, and advocating the importance of collaboration and engagement in working towards the goal of ending homelessness.
-Michael has extensive experience in leadership,including currently as Treasurer of Shelter WA and a Board Member of WACOSS.
+Michael has extensive experience in leadership,including currently as Deputy Chair of Shelter WA and Board Member of WACOSS.

 Natalie is the General Manager Community Housing at Housing Choices Western Australia.
 Prior to this she worked in government and the private sector for over 16 years, advocating social justice issues and built a portfolio of achievements leading strategic service delivery and infrastructure projects, managing high profile, high risk contracts and leading service delivery teams.